moshik48-cyber/abracadabra-spec/README.md

 🧩 **Key Differentiator**:
 All of the above handle *pieces* (devices, vocabularies, telemetry, planning, or tool calls).
 **Abracadabra defines a unified, validated schema for human intent as multi-step flows, offline-first, and adapter-ready across domains (IoT, robotics, VR, CAD, public infrastructure).**
+💡 **Investor Note:**
+While existing standards solve narrow slices of interoperability, **Abracadabra is the first to define a unified, human-readable intent schema that works across domains and offline.**
+This positions it as both **defensible IP** and a potential **foundational layer** for future AI-driven ecosystems.